geemaple/leetcode/README.md

 ## Linked List

-> There actually no algorithm in linked list, but is really tricky to get it right
+> There is actually no algorithm in linked list question, but is really tricky to get one right

 | Problem    | Solution    | Time    | Space    |  Difficulty    | Note   | Grade   |
 | -----------| ------------| --------| ---------| ---------------| -------| --------|